-We automatically include any audience delivered via a translator in the estimates we report for the station that the translator retransmits.
-We do not report estimates for a translator as if it were a standalone, full service radio station.
+We automatically include audience delivered via a translator in the estimates we report for the station that retransmits its signal on the translator.
+We do not report estimates for a translator as if it were a stand-alone, full service radio station.
 We apply this same policy to boosters and repeaters.